-To set this feature, select Restore User Defaults from the Exit menu and press <Enter>.
-Use this feature to retrieve user-defined settings that were saved previously.
+Select this option and press <Enter> to retrieve user-defined settings that were saved previously.

 Boot Override

 Listed on this section are other boot options for the system (i.e., Built-in EFI shell).
 Select an option and press <Enter>.
 Your system will boot to the selected boot option.